hmxmilohax/rb3-pc/README.md

 **Let it install.**
 ![A screenshot of RPCS3's Firmware Installer in the middle of installing firmware version 4.90.](images/inst/rpcs3fw.png "RPCS3 Firmware Installer progress")

-**When it finishes, click "OK"**
+**When it finishes, click "OK."**
 ![A screenshot of RPCS3's Firmware Installer after a successful install of PS3 firmware and LLE modules.](images/inst/rpcs3fwdone.png "Success!")

 It will start compiling modules, which may take a few minutes. **Let it do its thing.**
 ![A screenshot of RPCS3 compiling PPU modules with a progress bar at 1/8th completion.](images/inst/rpcs3fwcomp.png "Compiling PPU modules...")

 Next, **navigate to the folder where you have your copy of Rock Band 3 stored and drag the folder into RPCS3**.
 Keep this folder somewhere you won't accidentally delete it, as you'll need it.
-Again, you're on your own when it comes to finding a copy.
-[I used “PS3 Disc Dumper” for this because it's the easiest way.](https://youtu.be/mRxSKxoYt_g)
+Again, you're on your own when it comes to finding a copy. [[I used “PS3 Disc Dumper” for this because it's the easiest way.]](https://youtu.be/mRxSKxoYt_g)
 ![A GIF of the dumped folder of Rock Band 3 being dragged into RPCS3, which updates RPCS3 to display Rock Band 3 in the game list.](images/inst/rpcs3rb3dnd.gif "Rock Band 3 [BLUS30463]")

 Rock Band 3 is now in your game library in RPCS3, but it's out of date.
 Let's fix that. **You will need to download the update PKG file** which is linked below.
 This link directly connects to the same Sony servers that the PS3 downloads from.
 You may receive security warnings because the server lacks HTTPS.